gunnargrosch/failure-azurefunctions/README.md

 ## Description

 `failure-azurefunctions` is a small Node module for injecting failure into Azure Functions (https://azure.microsoft.com/en-us/services/functions/).
-It offers a simple failure injection wrapper for your Azure Function handler where you then can choose to inject failure by setting the `failureMode` to `latency`, `exception`, `blacklist`, `diskspace` or `statuscode`.
+It offers a simple failure injection wrapper for your Azure Function handler where you then can choose to inject failure by setting the `failureMode` to `latency`, `exception`, `denylist`, `diskspace` or `statuscode`.
 You control your failure injection using Key Vault.

 ## How to install